 The following is a list of groups you may want to consider joining.
 Participating in these groups can be rewarding, but it requires time and commitment.
 Before getting involved, it is important to find out what is expected of you.

-Each Planning Council and Care Consortium works differently.
-Many consist of appointed members, while others have a more open membership.
-Members may include medical providers, public health officials, staff from community-based organizations, and HIV+ people.
-Even if you are not a member, you can speak before the Council or Consortium about the needs of your community.
+Depending on where you live in the US, you could get involved with a local HIV planning council or a state HIV care consortium.
+HIV planning councils and care consortia are groups set up to guide how US government funding from the Ryan White Program is spent.
+Each planning council and care consortium works differently.
+Many consist of members who have been appointed by the head of the organization who receives the funding, while others have a more open membership.
+Members may include medical providers, public health officials, staff from community-based organizations, and people living with HIV.
+Even if you are not a member, you can speak before the council or consortium about the needs of your community.

 - To locate HIV clinical trial sites near you go to

-If you would like to be a member of the board of a local ASO, set up a meeting with the board's chairperson (sometime called the president) or the agency's executive director.
+Most BODs meet monthly or every other month for a couple of hours.
+Board members may spend two to four hours a month in meetings and other activities.
+If you would like to join the board of a local ASO, set up a meeting with the board's chairperson (sometimes called the president) or the organization's executive director.

-- You and your health come first
+- Remember you and your health come first.

 - Try not to let disagreements become personal.
 Conflict is often a necessary part of any kind of advocacy, and you may meet resistance to your ideas.
-Try to stay focused on the issue even if you feel you are being personally attacked.
+Try to stay focused on the issue even if you feel that you are being personally attacked.

-- Learn from long-time advocates
+- Learn from long-time advocates.

-- Be careful not to let advocacy become an opportunity to give yourself power over other people
+- Be careful not to let advocacy become an opportunity to give yourself power over other people.

 - Respect the privacy and opinions of other advocates living with HIV.